Updated: May 2008

 A few months later, his most famous and most lasting opera, "'The Bohemian Girl," was first produced at the Theatre Royal, Drury Lane on November 27, 1843.
 Balfe composed most of this work at his home in central London; although it's quite possible that some of work on the score was initially done in Paris earlier in the year.

-After the highly successful run of over 100 nights at Drury Lane, performances of 'The Bohemian Girl" were soon mounted in: New York 1844; Dublin 1844, Philadelphia 1844, Vienna (in German) 1846, Sydney 1846, Prague 1847, Stockholm 1849, Berlin 1850, Trieste, Brescia, Verona & Bologna in 1854, Zurich 1854, Amsterdam 1855, Rouen 1862, Gothenburg 1865, Paris 1868/9, Toronto 1874, New Orleans 1876, Mexico 1884 and in Cape Town in 1887, etc., etc.
+"After the highly successful run of over 100 nights at Drury Lane, performances of 'The Bohemian Girl" were soon mounted in: New York 1844; Dublin 1844, Philadelphia 1844, Vienna (with a German libretto) 1846, Sydney 1846, Prague 1847, Stockholm 1849, Berlin 1850, Trieste, Brescia, Verona & Bologna (with an Italian libretto) in 1854, in Zurich 1854, Amsterdam 1855, Rouen 1862 (French libretto), Gothenburg 1865, Paris 1868/9, Toronto 1874, New Orleans 1876, Mexico 1884 and in Cape Town in 1887, etc., etc.

 4.4) The Bohemian Girl - Performed the World Over.

 For more than 150 years, Balfe's most popular opera, "'The Bohemian Girl," has been performed with remarkable success in the English speaking world of, America, Australia, Britain, Canada, Ireland, New Zealand and elsewhere.
 A CD recording of the opera is available.
 See recordings section below.
+It received a concert performances in Carnegie Hall in New York as recently as 2003 and in Dublin and in the UK in 2008.

-4.5) Vienna, Pest (Budapest), Leipzig, Linz and Stuttgart - Spring 1845
+4.5) Vienna, Pest (Budapest), Danzig, Munich, Linz and Stuttgart - 1844-1850s

 4.6) Paris 1845 - Balfe's opera L'etoil de Seville

-4.7) London - 1846-1852 - Balfe the Musical Director at the Italian Opera
+4.7) London - 1846-1852 - Balfe Director at the Italian Opera at Her Majesty's Theatre, London;

 Balfe was appointed the director of Her Majesty's Theatre in London in 1846.
 It was a position he held for the next seven years until 1852.
 During that time he introduced several of Verdi's opera to London along with other local operatic premieres.

-4.8) Verdi and Jenny Lind in London -1846-47
+4.8 Balfe with Giuseppe Verdi and Jenny Lind in London 1846-47

-The famous soprano, Jenny Lind (1849)
+The famous soprano, Jenny Lind (c.1849). ©Basil Walsh

 When Giuseppe Verdi first arrived in London to conduct his new opera, I Masnadieri, with Jenny Lynn and Luigi Lablache, Balfe worked with him at rehearsals.
 Later when the Italian composer left London after conducting two performances, Balfe took up the baton to finish the run of the Italian composer's new opera.